port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/usage.md

 ![Port Execution Agent Logs](/img/self-service-actions/port-execution-agent/portAgentLogs.png)

-## Next Steps

-Follow one of the guides below:

-- [Self-Service Actions Deep Dive](/create-self-service-experiences/self-service-actions-deep-dive/self-service-actions-deep-dive.md) - Set up a blueprint and self-service actions.
-- [Changelog Listener](/create-self-service-experiences/setup-backend/webhook/examples/changelog-listener.md) - Create a blueprint with `changelogDestination` to listen and act on changes in the software catalog.
-- [GitLab Pipeline Trigger](/create-self-service-experiences/setup-backend/gitlab-pipeline/gitlab-pipeline.md) - Create an action that triggers GitLab Pipeline execution.

 ## Advanced configuration
 Some environments require special configuration when working with the Port agent.
 This includes working with self-signed certificates and/or proxies.